dongmeic/BikeCounting/README.md

 # Bike shares

 Bike share data is provided by [Cascadia Mobility](https://forthmobility.org/CascadiaMobility) through the [PeaceHealth Rides](https://peacehealthrides.com/) program and is accessible [here](https://peacehealthrides.com/opendata).
-The bike share is organized and presented in the [data portal](https://www.lcog.org/thempo/page/peacehealth-rides-bike-share-program).
+The bike share is organized and presented in the [MPO data portal](https://www.lcog.org/thempo/page/peacehealth-rides-bike-share-program).
 More explanations on the bike share data can be found [here](https://github.com/NABSA/gbfs).
+Account credentials are required to access the [PeachHealth Rides data portal](https://data.socialbicycles.com/) for bike trips and hub data.

 # Bike on buses